Hyderabad State: Anthem of Hyderabad State

+O!
+Osman, make your tavern an abode of joy and ecstasy.

 Stamps

 1937 Hyderabad State stamp featuring the Osmania General Hospital.

 The stamps of the Hyderabad State featured the Golconda Fort, Ajanta Caves, and the Charminar.

 Orders and decorations

 The Hilal-i-Osmania, Tamgha-i-Khusrow-i-Deccan, and Tamgha-i-Asafia were orders and decorations conferred by the Nizam.

 Demographics

 Mulki

 Mulkis, or Mulkhis, are the native inhabitants of the erstwhile Hyderabad State, regardless of ethnic differences.
 The term was popularly used during the 1952 Mulkhi Agitation (Telangana), which saw protests demanding job reservations for Mulki people, and demanding non-Mulkis to leave.

 As per the 1941 Hyderabad State Census, 2,187,005 people spoke Urdu, 7,529,229 people spoke Telugu, 3,947,089 people spoke Marathi, 1,724,180 people spoke Kanarese (Kannada) as native languages.
 The Hyderabadi Muslim population, including the ruling Asaf Jahi dynasty numbered around 2,097,475 people, while Hindus numbered around 9,171,318 people.